 All arriving passengers are required to self-isolate for 14 days upon arrival or provide a negative COVID-19 test.
 Travelers are also required to disclose whether they have visited any other country other than the country of departure within 14 days on arrival to Jersey.
 Depending on the information, passengers may need to self-isolate for 14 days.
 Failure to self-isolate is considered a criminal offense punishable by a fine of up to £1,000.
 As part of the pre-registration process, passengers are required to disclose their travel history for the 14 days prior to their planned arrival in Jersey.
 This includes their country of departure, and any other countries or regions they have visited or will have visited in this 14-day period.
 Passengers transiting through Jersey to an onward destination will be tested on arrival in Jersey.

 On September 9, International flights resumed at Queen Alia International Airport outside Amman.
 Passengers must register to travel on the Visit Jordan website and have PCR tests before departure and on arrival.
 Countries are categorized by an epidemiological scale of the COVID-19 outbreak.
 Domestic restrictions are still in place such as limited operation of public transportation and wearing of face mask in enclosed public areas and public transportation.
-On October 6, 2020, the Government of Jordan announced it will impose a nationwide, comprehensive curfew on Fridays and Saturdays until further notice.
+Flights from the UK are suspended.
+On November 2, the Government of Jordan announced a five-day comprehensive curfew beginning on November 10 at 10 p.m

 The country's border remains closed to foreign citizens except diplomats, direct family members of citizens, those with residency permits and some employees.
 Kazakhstan has also resumed direct flights with China, South Korea, Japan, Turkey and Thailand.
 Passengers arriving from China, South Korea, Japan and Thailand will only require a temperature check while those from Turkey and other countries' will need to provide a negative COVID-19 test.
 Government to permit international flights to/from Belarus, Germany, Netherlands, Egypt, Russia, UAE and Ukraine from 17 August.
 Government will cut number of international flights from 26 October to reduce imported COVID-19 cases.
 Some quarantine restrictions remain in place, particularly at weekends when many retail and hospitality outlets are closed.
 Cinemas are allowed to resume operation from Monday 26 October, with occupancy rate of no more than 30 percent.

 International flights resumed on August 1st.
 Air travel within the Kenyan territory resumed on 15 July.
 Anyone entering Kenya is required to undergo a 14-day quarantine in a government facility.
 All travelers will be screened on arrival and need to have proof of a negative COVID-19 test.
 Anyone displaying symptoms of COVID-19 will be required to quarantine in the place they are staying for the first 14 days.
-On 28 September, the nationwide curfew was extended for a further 60 days.
-From 29 September onwards, the curfew will be in effect from 11 pm to 4 am.
-Effective 29 September.
-Large gatherings, meetings, conferences and political events remain suspended.
+Nightly curfew hours are from 10:00 pm to 4:00 am, in effect up to January 3rd, 2021.

 Kiribati has no confirmed cases of COVID-19 within its borders.
 Kiribati has entry restrictions for travelers originating from countries with local transmission of COVID-19.
 A list of countries covered by these restrictions is available from the Kiribati Ministry of Health and Medical Services [https://mhms.gov.ki].
 Those from these countries should spend at least 14 days in a country free from the virus before travelling to Kiribati and provide medical proof that they are virus-free.
 Kiribati is still under a state of emergency.